 If your business or organization is owed money, you may benefit from our professional credit services, especially if the party owing you money files for bankruptcy.
 People who file bankruptcy undergo complex interactions with their lenders, and there are many roles that need to be played correctly on your end.
 We are knowledgeable in all areas of bankruptcy, and we're a firm of insolvency professionals.
 The following is a description of some of the services we provide to lenders.

-As you take on the role of a creditor, you may need to use one of our bankruptcy Trustees in our Surrey office or our other BC offices.
+As you take on the role of a creditor, you may need to use one of our Licensed Insolvency Trustees in our Surrey office or our other BC offices.
 This role is essential to your receiving some financial compensation as a lender to companies that fall into financial distress.
 The appointment of a Trustee is the first and vital step in initiating the principle of formal legislated creditor control.

 The Trustee can do such things as employ a lawyer or borrow further money for the business by pledging or mortgaging its remaining free (unsecured) assets.
 The Trustee can also negotiate with creditors for the acceptance, by them, of specific assets in lieu of a monetary settlement of their claims.
 He or she may even engage the bankrupt debtor to assist in the administration of the bankrupt estate.
 To do these things, however, he or she must have specific authority from the inspectors.

 A Trustee has the power and duty to recover property that, under bankruptcy law, should form part of the debtor's estate and thus be available to satisfy the claims of creditors.

 The Trustee distributes liquidating dividends to the creditors from time to time, as required by the inspectors and as the realization of the debtor's assets permits.
 In doing so, he or she must, of course, be careful to take account of the claims of the priority, secured and preferred creditors.